ubcctf/ubcctf.github.io/_posts/2020-05-05-de1ctf-coderunner.md

 we would send a full `execve("/bin/sh", NULL, NULL)` payload on the second read.

-The trick to calling `read` with only 12 bytes (3 MIPS instructions), was to notice that the binary immidiately executed your shellcode after calling `read`.
+The trick to calling `read` with only 12 bytes (3 MIPS instructions), was to notice that the binary immediately executed your shellcode after calling `read`.

 ![call shellcode](/assets/images/de1ctf2020/call_shellcode.png)